Introduction

 Soiling

-The following examples are showing some soiling build-up in the bottom corner from the PV module.
+The following examples show soiling build-up concentrated in the lower corners of PV modules.

 Vegetation